Constantiam-Biosciences-Inc/awesome-mave/README.md

 * [MAVE Data Analysis Tools](https://www.varianteffect.org/analysis-tools) \- \[.] \- Multiplexed assays of variant effect (MAVEs) are high\-throughput methods employed to investigate the impact of genetic variations in proteins or nucleic acids on their functionality.
 MAVE experiments are often referred to as deep mutational scans (DMS), and offer a comprehensive and systematic approach to examining the relationship between sequence and function.

+## Tutorials

+### Tutorials

+* [dms\-view](https://dms-view.github.io/docs/tutorial.html) \- \[.] \- The goal of dms\_view is to facilitate the analysis of deep mutational scanning experiments through interactive visualizations. dms\_view links together three pieces of information: a site\-level summary metric, a mutation\-level metric, and the 3\-D protein structure.
+* [Understanding the functional consequences of every single mutation in Your Favourite Gene](https://mdhs.unimelb.edu.au/centre-for-cancer-research/about/seminars/external-speakers/understanding-the-functional-consequences-of-every-single-mutation-in-your-favourite-gene) \- \[.] \- This talk describes Multiplexed Assays of Variant Effect (MAVEs), a family of experimental techniques that allow researchers to measure all possible variants of a gene or other functional element at once, with a focus on enabling MAVE data sharing and clinical applications.
+* [Workshop report: the clinical application of data from multiplex assays of variant effect (MAVEs), 12 July 2023](https://www.nature.com/articles/s41431-024-01566-2#Sec1) \- \[.] \- ‘Clinical Application of MAVE Data’ workshop, held on 12th July 2023 at the Wellcome Connecting Science Conference Centre in between two relevant research meetings, ‘Curating the Clinical Genome 2023’ and the ‘Mutational Scanning Symposium 2023’